inside.ewu.edu

 Students will review the theoretical foundations of group dynamics and therapy as applied to substance use disorder treatment clientele.
 They will explore the design, leadership and applications of therapy groups via a combination of lecture readings and experimental lab activities.
 Emphasis will be placed on learning to observe, understand and guide the group dynamics as they occur.

 ADST 442.
-SCREENING AND ASSESSMENT FOR CO-OCCURRING DISORDERS.
+SCREENING, ASSESSMENT, AND MENTAL HEALTH CONSULTATION FOR CO-OCCURRING DISORDERS.
 4 Credits.

 Pre-requisites: ADST 308 or ADST 430.